MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/Copy-MgSiteOnenotePageToSection.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths1LarwmeSitesSiteIdOnenotePagesOnenotepageIdMicrosoftGraphCopytosectionPostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IPaths1LarwmeSitesSiteIdOnenotePagesOnenotepageIdMicrosoftGraphCopytosectionPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[GroupId <String>]`:
   - `[Id <String>]`:
   - `[SiteCollectionId <String>]`:
   - `[SiteId <String>]`:

-INPUTOBJECT `<ISitesIdentity>`: Identity Parameter
+INPUTOBJECT <ISitesIdentity>: Identity Parameter
   - `[BaseItemId <String>]`: key: id of baseItem
+  - `[BitlockerRecoveryKeyId <String>]`: key: id of bitlockerRecoveryKey
   - `[ColumnDefinitionId <String>]`: key: id of columnDefinition
   - `[ColumnLinkId <String>]`: key: id of columnLink
   - `[ContentTypeId <String>]`: key: id of contentType
   - `[ContentTypeId1 <String>]`: key: id of contentType
+  - `[DataLossPreventionPolicyId <String>]`: key: id of dataLossPreventionPolicy
   - `[DocumentSetVersionId <String>]`: key: id of documentSetVersion
   - `[DriveId <String>]`: key: id of drive
   - `[EndDateTime <String>]`: Usage: endDateTime='{endDateTime}'